algorox/genesis/README.md

   [community](https://supercollider.github.io/links) which should also be able to help with general SuperCollider questions

+- There are certainly opportunities to optimise and improve the code.
+I welcome contributors to enhance and evolve Genesis!

 ## contact me
 Feel free to reach out
 to me on [LinkedIn](https://www.linkedin.com/in/julianwilliam/) if you would like to learn more.